kumaskano1-edu/PersonalFrameworkForWebDevelopment-Java/README.md

   </a>
 </p>

-> A web app for uploading and configure automobile objects within the server, with concurrency handling features and socket communication implementations.
+> A complete framework from skratch, for developing different web applications and real time processes.

 ## Features
 - Ability to handle multiple requests by implementing multi threading concepts
-- Ability to recieve and send Automobile objects with and from client
+- Ability to recieve and send package objects
 - Configuration abilities for the client
-- Uploadable Property files for creating an automobile object
+- POSTING abilities from the side of the client
 - Http network communication used
 ## Author